-Online surveys and sweepstakes are offered from time to time on the Site.
+Online surveys and sweepstakes are offered from time to time on our Sites.
 Online surveys are used so that we can gather information to better serve you.
 Based on the information you provide to us, we may inform you of accounts and services from Huntington.
 You are not required to complete online surveys, sweepstakes or promotions.
-You should carefully review the rules of each sweepstakes or promotion in which you participate through the Site, as they may contain additional important information about Huntington's use of Personal Information about you.
+You should carefully review the rules of each sweepstakes or promotion in which you participate through our Sites, as they may contain additional important information about Huntington's use of Personal Information about you.
 To the extent that the terms and conditions of each sweepstakes or promotion concerning treatment of your Personal Information conflict with this Online Policy, the terms and conditions will control.

 Notice Regarding the Use of Online Planning Tools

 We make planning tools, such as mortgage and savings calculators available.
 We do not currently store information that you enter into one of these planning tools or calculators.

 |FACTS||What Does Huntington Do With Your Personal Information?|

 |Why?||Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.|

 |What?||The types of personal information we collect and share depend on the product or service you have with us.
 This information can include: Social Security number and income; Payment history and credit scores; and Investment experience and insurance claim history.|

 |How?||All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons Huntington chooses to share; and whether you can limit this sharing.|

 |Reasons we can share your personal information||Does Huntington share?||Can you limit this sharing?|